fadultech/fredi-csharp-course/README.md

-This repository has practical examples of Fredi Machado's Dominating C# do Zero course.
+This repository has practical examples of Fredi Machado's Dominating C# from Zero course.

 What the largest development companies most expect from their developers, as well as knowledge and experience?
 Is the motivation to acquire more knowledge.